dgreif/responsive-web-design/README.md

 # Responsive Web Design Workshop

-The interactive workshop site can be found at http://rwd.zapto.org

-## Development

-If you would like to run the source code locally, clone this repo and run the following commands after installing node.js:
+To run the workshop locally, clone this repo and run the following commands after installing node.js:

-    > npm install
+    > npm i
-    > npm install -g gulp
+    > npm start
-    > gulp

 Then open your browser to http://localhost:8080

+## Presenter

+The presenter can go to http://localhost:8080/admin to see questions and responses from the audience